wdi-sf-july/notes/week_01_programming_fundamentals_with_the_web/day_4_html_css_dom_events/dusk_dom_events/ReadMe.md

 **(Hint: you need a global variable to hold the `currentlyClicked` content that you should use to update the `previously_clicked` div)**.

 6.)
-Building off the last example, listen for a click on the `previously_clicked` element, and when clicked it should take the `currentlyClicked` div to have a white `backgroundColor` and use `number` its displaying to change the respective div to have background color blue.
+Building off the last example, listen for a click on the `previously_clicked` element.
+When clicked, make the `currentlyClicked` div have a white `backgroundColor` and use the number it's displaying to change the respective div to have background color blue.

 ### Event Context